MichaelHallik/robotframework-xmlvalidator/README.md

     [Documentation]    Resolves schema based on matching file name patterns (no schema path passed) Validate Xml Files    ${FOLDER_MULTIPLE_XML_XSD_FN}    xsd_search_strategy=by_file_name
 ```

+#### Demo test suite file as examples

+See the [demo test suite](test/demo/demo.robot) for a demo test suite that demonstrates the most important features of the library in a concise fashion.

 #### Integration tests as examples